Syrian protests (2016): UN resolution ceasefire

+The Syrian opposition called for the demonstrations a week after the ceasefire under the slogan The Revolution Continues.
+Referring to the 2011 protests that took place before the outbreak of the civil war.
+The protesters took advantage of the diminishing airstrikes due to the ceasefire, and took to the street demanding political change.

 The protests

 4 March 2016

 Due to the partial ceasefire, on 4 March 2016 there were anti-government protests in more than 104 locations throughout Syria, particularly in rebel-held territories in Azaz, Aleppo, Idlib, Ghouta, and Daraa.
 The protesters waved Syrian independence flags and banners showing pro-revolutionary slogans such as "The revolution continues".
 The protests at the town of Maarrat al-Nu'man in Idlib Governorate were joined by several Free Syrian Army commanders, including Ahmad al-Saud of the 13th Division based in the town.

 Idlib

 On 7 March, anti-government protesters marched in the city of Idlib waving both the Syrian independence and white Shahada flags.
 Due to the presence of the independence flags, armed men from the Army of Conquest, which control the city, consisting of al-Nusra Front and Jund al-Aqsa dispersed the protests and threatened to open fire on the protesters.

 The gunmen smashed cameras, confiscated flags, and arrested 10 of the protesters.
 Ahrar ash-Sham, another group in the Army, denounced the crackdown and stated that the masked men were not acting on behalf of the JaF.